 Upskilling puts a focus on continuous learning for employees and is quickly becoming a necessary part of progression within a company.
 It helps employees gain the skills they currently don’t have, to do a job they either need to do or want to do in the future.
 Upskilling has been a real buzz-word for organisations since 2018 and has been used to help fill company skills-gaps internally.

-For example, you may be the only employee responsible for marketing in your office.
+Imagine being the only employee responsible for marketing in your office.
 As the marketing manager, your job is to improve brand awareness and increase leads, sales and ultimately revenue for your business, through different marketing channels.
 One of the most important marketing methods today is digital marketing but if you or your organisation is lacking experience in digital marketing, you won’t be able to effectively use this method to help grow and support your company goals.
 This is where upskilling benefits both you and your company.

-There may come a time in your life when you decide that your skills and interests would be better suited elsewhere, or you want to completely move from the career you’re currently in and start something in a new and exciting industry.
-According to Careers in depth: "nearly half of the UK workforce are stuck in careers they don't truly enjoy and would love to change their path".
-To put that into perspective, that’s approximately 16 million workers in the UK!
+If you've reached the stage where you've decide that your skills and interests would be better suited elsewhere, or you want to completely move from the career you’re currently in and start something in a new and exciting industry, don't worry!
+Clearly, you're not alone!

 For those who are considering a change of career, the Guardian gave some great advice.
 In summary, they proposed that before you consider a career change, you should: